shankha007/dev-tinder-frontend/README.md

 - Build the User Card on Feed
 - Edit Profile feature
 - Show Toast message on save of profile
-- See all my connections
+- New Page - See all my connections
+- New Page - See all my connection requests

 ## Component Design